 I became a member and volunteer of Herbalists Without Borders in 2012 as the Healing Arts Project Coordinator, while living in Denver, Colorado.
 In 2014, I began constructing the quarterly newsletters and have served as the editor since and love it.
 The early newsletters were constructed while I lived remotely from Northern California; off-the-grid, on the move, and usually without internet access!
 I currently reside in Telluride, Colorado.

+I’m striving to connect more with other Herbalists Without Borders globally on my travels and be an advocate writer on behalf of our non-profit, and freelance writer for other common causes.
+I truly support the humanitarian work of Herbalists Without Borders.
 I believe in humanity, and the moon and the stars.
 I’m passionate about protecting the Earth’s medicine and the rights to have access to it.

 THANK YOU FOR YOUR SUPPORT OF HWB.

 HWB is a 501c3 NGO nonprofit.
-Our all volunteer nonprofit is a group of herbalists, medicinal plant growers, herbal educators, alternative holistic modality practitioners and others dedicated to herbal health access for all, medicinal plant conservation, health justice and more.
+Our nonprofit is a global member network of of herbalists, medicinal plant growers, herbal educators, alternative holistic modality practitioners and others dedicated to herbal health access for all, medicinal plant conservation, health justice and more.

-©2019, all rights reserved.
+©2018-22, all rights reserved.